karafka/example-apps/README.md

-# Karafka example
+# Karafka example application

-This is test application which uses karafka gem to receive messages from Kafka server and waterdrop gem to send messages to Kafka server.
+This is an example application which uses [Karafka framework](https://github.com/karafka/karafka ) to receive messages from [Apache Kafka](http://kafka.apache.org/) server and [WaterDrop gem](https://github.com/karafka/waterdrop) to send messages to Kafka server.

-To run this application locally you should run kafka and zookeeper servers on those hosts and ports which are set in *app.rb* and */config/initializers/water_drop.rb* files.
+To run this application locally you should run Apache Kafka and Apache ZooKeeper servers on those hosts and ports which are set in *app.rb* and */config/initializers/water_drop.rb* files.

 ## Usage

-The next tasks are available.
+Following available.
 You should run them in the console.

 #### Run sidekiq worker to manage perform methods of controllers
 ```